 To cater to the rapid growth and demand for additional capacity of rail freight transportation, Government of India has initiated development of 'Dedicated Freight Corridors' along eastern and western Routes, connecting the metro cities of Delhi-Kolkata and Delhi-Mumbai.
-Dedicated Freight Corridor Corporation of India Limited (DFCCIL) was established to undertake planning & development, mobilization of financial resources and construction, maintenance and operation of the dedicated freight corridors.
+Dedicated Freight Corridor Corporation of India Limited (DFCCIL) was established in 2006 to undertake planning & development, mobilization of financial resources and construction, maintenance and operation of the dedicated freight corridors.

-- The western corridor is of 1483 km double line track from Mumbai (JNPT) to Delhi near Dadri and connects the cities of Vadodara, Ahmedabad, Palanpur, Phulera and Rewari. - The eastern corridor is of 1839 km track from Dankuni, near Kolkata to Ludhiana.
-This encompasses a double line electrified traction corridor from Sone Nagar to Khurja (820 Km), Khurja to Dadri on NCR double line electrified corridor (49.69 Km) and single electrified line from Khurja to Ludhiana (412 Km).
+- The Western corridor is of 1483 km double line track from Mumbai (JNPT) to Delhi near Dadri and connects the cities of Vadodara, Ahmedabad, Palanpur, Phulera and Rewari. - The Eastern corridor is of 1839 km track from Dankuni, near Kolkata to Ludhiana.
+This includes Khurja to Dadri on NCR double line electrified corridor of 49.69 Km length which is current section under study.

-The eastern and western corridors are proposed to meet at Dadri, near Delhi.
+The Eastern and Western corridors will meet at Dadri, near Delhi.